k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Fabric uses secured [tokens](/articles/26_fabric_security/05_fabric_webservices_security.md#tokens) to enable the execution of Web Services requests.
 Users can also define different roles and assign each role to a specific token.
 All tokens are encrypted before they are saved into Cassandra.
 Note that for the purpose of developing or testing , non-secured tokens can be generated.

 ### 5.1.2 JWT Tokens

 For additional security, Fabric can accept JWT (JSON Web Token) signed externally by a shared secret.
 [Click for more information about Fabric Credentials.](/articles/17_fabric_credentials/01_fabric_credentials_overview.md)

+### 5.1.3 Identification, Authentication and Authorization Management

+Fabric provides user identification and access management (IAM) for web, console and web-services access, either using Fabric local repository or by using your organization's Identify Provider.
+To read more about Fabric's Identity Management architecture, flows and systems' configuration (e.g. using Fabric internals, SAML or LDAP protocols), click [here](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.5/articles/26_fabric_security/07_user_IAM_overview.md)

 ### 5.2 MicroDBs (LUI) Encryption